setu4993/setu4993/README.md

-# Hello 👋🏽!
+# Hello 👋!

-I am research scientist interested in applying natural language processing and artificial intelligence to challenging problems that can have an impact.
+I am a research scientist interested in applying natural language processing and artificial intelligence to challenging problems that can have an impact.

 Some of my work: